ortus-docs/commandbox-docs/getting_started_guide.md

 ### Package Manager
 <img src="images/getting_started/package_manager.png" alt="Embedded Server">

 It's about time we did something useful.
 CommandBox allows you to *install* stuff and it makes it really easy.
 You now have ForgeBox on speed dial.
 Let's create a little playground to experiment in.
-Adjust this accordingly for Unix-based OS's.
+Adjust these paths accordingly for Unix-based OS's.

 ```bash
 CommandBox> mkdir C:\playground